 Utilization measures how much of your revolving credit limits you’ve used.
 If it’s too high, your credit score will take a hit.
 This is why it’s better to pay down your credit card balances so that you can achieve a utilization rate of under 10 percent.

-Improving Your Credit Scores Before Applying for a Loan
+Improving Your Credit Scores Before Applying for an Emergency Business Loan

 If you want to improve your business and personal credit scores, you’ll first need to see the credit reports that are used to calculate them.
 There are many providers that let you see your credit reports.
 For personal reports, you can use Credit Karma and AnnualCreditReport.com.
 When it comes to business accounts, CreditSignal and Nav are the ones most frequently used.